pymc-devs/pymc/docs/source/distribution_implementation.md

-This guide does not attempt to explain the rationale behind the `Distributions` current implementation, and details are provided only insofar as they help implementing new "standard" distributions.
+This guide does not attempt to explain the rationale behind the `Distributions` current implementation, and details are provided only insofar as they help to implement new "standard" distributions.

 ## 1. Creating a new `RandomVariable` `op`

-`RandomVariables` are responsible for implementing the random sampling methods, which in version 3 of PyMC3 used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
+{`RandomVariables`}`aesara.tensor.random.op.RandomVariable` are responsible for implementing the random sampling methods, which in version 3 of PyMC3 used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
 The `RandomVariable` is also responsible for parameter broadcasting and shape inference.

 Before creating a new `RandomVariable` make sure that it is not offered in the [Numpy library](https://numpy.org/doc/stable/reference/random/generator.html#distributions)